MPhil Degree in Southern Urbanism

 Prof Jo Beall, British Council & London School of Economics

-Prof Teresa Caldeira, Berkeley University
+Prof Teresa Caldeira, University of California, Berkeley

-Prof Teddy Cruz, UC San Diego
+Prof Teddy Cruz, University of California, San Diego

 Dr Divine Fuh, Council for the Development of Social Sciences Research Africa